letimofeev/worklog-reminder/services/employee/README.md

 `GET /api/employees?jiraKey={jiraKey}`

-Retrieves the employee with the specified JIRA key.
+Retrieves the employees with the specified JIRA key.

 Parameters